asyncapi/website/pages/blog/asyncapi-and-apicurio-for-asynchronous-apis.md

 The Roadmap: What is Next to Come
 =================================

-If you take a closer look at the [Github repositories](https://github.com/asyncapi) of AsyncAPI, you will quickly notice that a lot is happening here right now.
+If you take a closer look at the [GitHub repositories](https://github.com/asyncapi) of AsyncAPI, you will quickly notice that a lot is happening here right now.
 There are many exciting and promising ideas, and the community seems to grow steadily.
 For example, an [event gateway](https://github.com/asyncapi/event-gateway) is currently being developed that will make it possible to validate and modify messages even before they arrive at the broker.
 Another idea is the [Glee framework](https://github.com/asyncapi/glee), which ensures that AsyncAPI definition and code match.
 At first glance, an unexpected project is the [AsyncAPI Chatbot](https://github.com/asyncapi/chatbot).
 It helps to create an AsyncAPI document without having to know the specification yourself.

 Besides these innovative ideas, there are also tools to enable validation and compatibility checks.
 The [CLI](https://github.com/asyncapi/cli) tool validates AsyncAPI files.
 Also, the [Diff](https://github.com/asyncapi/diff) tool points out breaking changes to ensure backward compatibility.
-A combination of these projects would be helpful, as it is already requested on [Github](https://github.com/asyncapi/cli/issues/58).
+A combination of these projects would be helpful, as it is already requested on [GitHub](https://github.com/asyncapi/cli/issues/58).
 These two tools could also be integrated into Apicurio Registry to add missing features.

 The AsyncAPI website also lists tools [developed by the community](https://www.asyncapi.com/docs/community/tooling).
 Many of these and several tools by the core team mainly support JavaScript - so ideally, you should not have a problem with that.
 Nevertheless, it is to be hoped that other programming languages will be supported in the future.
 This would make it easier for the community to access them.
 Many other official projects of the AsyncAPI team are still in the alpha or beta phase.
 Therefore, most of them cannot yet be used to their full potential.
 But since companies like eBay and Slack already use AsyncAPI, we can expect a lot more to come.